The Monorail Song: Critical reception and analysis

 Bustle deemed it a "quintessential moment" of The Simpsons, when the whole town is caught up in a group number.
-Like the musical on which its based, Bustle argues the song teaches "small lesson in infrastructure and the real reason cons work".
+Like the musical on which it is based, Bustle argues the song teaches a "small lesson in infrastructure and the real reason cons work".
 It felt the song acted as a "commentary on corruption in political infrastructure" that filled the viewer with "pure dumb joy".
 The Washington Post deemed it a "brilliant...sendup" of The Music Man.
 Junkee felt it was "One of the show’s most overt tributes to musical theatre", and described it as the most "uniquely memorable" the Springfield "hive mind" ever got.
 Paste Magazine deemed it the "quintessential Springfield ensemble number", and noted how the song summarizes the town's general mob mentality while giving individual characters their moments, and showing that even the 'smart' people of Springfield can be duped.
 Bustle felt the song " highlight[s] the wonderful recipe of old fashioned small-town whimsy and modern cynicism and aggressive ignorance" that makes up Springfield.